 You do not need the recognition certificate if you want to work in an academic, non-regulated profession, such as computer scientist, mathematician or economist.
-If you want to immigrate to Germany from a non-EU country to work and need a visa for Germany, such as the Blue Card, you must prove that your foreign academic qualification is equivalent to a German university degree.
-To provide such proof, you can choose one of the following options:
+If you wish to immigrate from a third country in order to work in Germany, and you require a work visa, such as the EU Blue Card, you must provide proof of your foreign higher education qualification being comparable to a German higher education qualification.
+To provide such proof, you can choose one of the following options.

 Positive results in the anabin database

-The Central Office for Foreign Education (Zentralstelle für ausländisches Bildungswesen – ZAB) operates the anabin database, which provides information on the evaluation of foreign educational qualifications and universities.
+The Central Office for Foreign Education (ZAB) operates the anabin database, which provides information on the evaluation of foreign educational qualifications and universities.
 The database is currently available in German.
-These instructions explain how to work with the anabin database step by step.